 Charming Algarve Towns

-Beyond the beaches, the Algarve offers delightful towns.
-Lagos bustles with its historic walled old town, while Ferragudo charms as “the most colorful village in the Algarve.”
-The former Moorish capital of Silves impresses with its well-preserved red sandstone castle.
-For true tranquility, the hillside village of Alte offers a peaceful escape from the coastal crowds.
+The former Moorish capital of Silves impresses with its massive, well-preserved red sandstone castle.
+For true tranquility, head inland to the hillside village of Alte.
+It offers a peaceful escape from the chaotic coastal tourist crowds.

 Atlantic Islands: Madeira and the Azores